enricoanderson1337/ansible_linux_pxe_windows/README.md

 __Disclaimer__: Tested on Ubuntu Server 22.04.
 This was one of my first ansible projects and I would do many things differently today.

-## Requirements for Ansible
+## Requirements for ansible

 If you are a linux beginner and/or have never used Ansible before, follow the steps.
 First of all you will need a Ubuntu 22.04 Server installation with a static IP, passwordless ssh login and passwordless sudo.

-### Configure a static IP on the PXE-Server
+### Configure a static IP on the pxe-Server

-Edit the `/etc/netplan/00-installer-config.yaml` with sudo/root-priviledges.
+Edit the `/etc/netplan/00-installer-config.yaml` with sudo/root-privileges.

 ```
 # /etc/netplan/00-installer-config.yaml